schaps007/TaskScheduler/README.md

 ### Multithreaded Task Scheduler in C

-This project implements a multithreaded CPU task scheduler in C, simulating three fundamental scheduling strategies used in operating systems:
+This project implements a multithreaded CPU task scheduler in C, simulating scheduling strategies used in operating systems:

 - Priority Scheduling-  Tasks with higher priority (lower priority number) are scheduled first.
 - Round Robin (RR)- Tasks are scheduled in a cyclic order, running each task for a fixed time slice (quantum) before moving to the next.